-• There are currently a total of 1199 children identified as at risk of or experiencing CSE, this compares to a total of 1185 at Q1 2017/18 (not including the 24 who were currently subject of assessment, awaiting MASE or assessed as 'no current CSE risk).
-This is an increase of 1% on Q1.
+There are currently a total of 1185 children identified as at risk of or experiencing CSE, this compares to a total of 1059 at Q4 2016/17 (not including the 90 who were currently subject of assessment, awaiting MASE or assessed as 'no current CSE risk).
+This is an increase of 12% on Q4.
+Six Local Authorities have had an increase in overall numbers, one had a decrease.

-- At least 301 337 young people out of the total of 1199 were newly identified over the last quarter and this is a 11% decrease from 337 Q1 2017/18. - There has been some movement between risk levels.
-From the 6 LAs who were able to report at least 118 children showed a reduction in level of risk as opposed to 101 at Q1 2017/18.
-Without the qualitative data it is not possible to say what the reason for risk reduction is but some Local Authorities have identified that the support co-ordinated via MASE and other safeguarding meetings such as complex strategy meetings and delivered by commissioned services is working to reduce risk.
+- At least 337 young people out of the total of 1185 were newly identified over the last quarter and this is a 13% increase from 297 Q4 2016/17.
+All Local Authorities have had new referrals during this quarter, three had an increase in the number of new referrals and three had a decrease (one was incomparable).
+There is always going to be some normal fluctuation within the percentages but there is a general trend of new referrals slowing. - There has been some movement between risk levels.
+From the 6 LAs who were able to report at least 101 children showed a reduction in level of risk as opposed to 90 at Q4 2016/17.
+Without the qualitative data it is not possible to say what the reason for risk reduction is but some Local Authorities have identified that the support co-ordinated via MASE and other safeguarding meetings such as complex strategy meetings and delivered by commissioned services is working to reduce risk, this includes use of LA and secure accommodation.
 We continue to see overall more new referrals than risk reductions, which supports our hypothesis that children require long term intervention once identified.